dhutapratama/docs/queries.md

 <a name="json-where-clauses"></a>
 ### JSON Where Clauses

-Laravel also supports querying JSON column types on databases that provide support for JSON column types.
+Lets also supports querying JSON column types on databases that provide support for JSON column types.
 Currently, this includes MySQL 5.7+, PostgreSQL, SQL Server 2016, and SQLite 3.9.0 (with the [JSON1 extension](https://www.sqlite.org/json1.html)).
 To query a JSON column, use the `->` operator:

     $users = DB::table('users')
                     ->where('preferences->dining->meal', 'salad')